hajer78945/Github-Desktop/README.md

 # Github Desktop
 usage:
+1. change in the local file

-1. Commit to master
+2. Commit to master in the GithubDesktop
-2. Fetch origin
+3. Fetch origin in the GithubDesktop
+4. see the github web

 can be update to github file